Alumni Leadership Grant FAQs

 - What is the goal(s) of this project?

 - Who or what will benefit?
 What is the value of the project for the community/population being served?
 What skills/experience will you gain by providing leadership to the project?

-- What are the service or outreach aspects of the project?
+- What are the service aspects of the project?

 - Are there projects already in existence similar to the one being proposed?
 How is this project different?

 - What steps have you already taken to make the project happen?

 - What additional sources of funding have you considered or obtained to make this a viable project?

 - What obstacles might present challenges for you in doing this project?

 I have an idea for a project but am not sure if it would count for this grant.

 Eligible projects for this grant should be designed to: